 Skip to main content

-Standard Remote ID for Manufacturers in USA
+Standard Remote ID for Manufacturers in the USA

 To achieve Standard Remote ID compliance in the United States under FAA 14 CFR Part 89, the Dronetag DRI module must be integrated with the flight controller using the MAVLink OpenDroneID message set.
 This integration mode is mandatory for manufacturers producing drones classified as Standard Remote ID Drones.